jan-bogaerts/mark/src/markdownCode.md

   ```
   - onDidFocusEditorWidget: store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor.
   - onDidBlurEditorWidget: if the selection service currently references this monaco editor, assign null to the selection service's editor reference.
-  - onDidChangeCursorPosition: if the selection service currently references this monaco editor, update the position-tracking service with the new cursor position
+  - onDidChangeCursorPosition: if the selection service currently references this monaco editor, ask the position-tracking service to update the current line with the new cursor position `setCurrentLine(e.position.lineNumber - 1)`
-  - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed
+  - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed `selectionService.notifySubscribers()`
 - the monaco editor always occupies all the space that is available.

 #### outline